HooJohn/boss-agent/CHANGENOTES.md

 1.  **Start LMStudio:**
     *   Download and run LMStudio.
     *   Load your desired model (e.g., a DeepSeek Coder variant).
-    *   Start the server in LMStudio. **Crucially, ensure you select "Serve on Local Network" in the LMStudio server settings if running `ii-agent` in a different environment (like WSL) than where LMStudio is hosted (e.g., Windows).** Note the IP address and port provided by LMStudio.
+    *   Start the server in LMStudio. **Crucially, ensure you select "Serve on Local Network" in the LMStudio server settings if running `boss-agent` in a different environment (like WSL) than where LMStudio is hosted (e.g., Windows).** Note the IP address and port provided by LMStudio.
 2.  **Set Environment Variables:**
     *   `OPENAI_BASE_URL`: Set this to the address of your LMStudio server (e.g., `export OPENAI_BASE_URL="http://100.110.67.102:1234/v1"`).
 Replace the IP and port with your LMStudio server details.
     *   `OPENAI_API_KEY`: Set this to any non-empty string (e.g., `export OPENAI_API_KEY="lmstudio"`).
 LMStudio typically does not require an API key by default.
-3.  **Run `ii-agent`:**
+3.  **Run `boss-agent`:**
     *   Use the `--llm-client openai-direct` argument.
     *   Specify the model using `--model-name <your-model-identifier-in-lmstudio>` (e.g., `--model-name deepseek-ai/deepseek-coder-6.7b-instruct`).
 The exact model name might depend on how LMStudio identifies it; often, it's the path/name shown in the LMStudio UI.